-The SN7CY costs under £349, yet still offers a five-speaker design (including two up-firing drivers) and decoding of Dolby Atmos and DTS:X soundtracks – that is a hell of an aggressive price.
-It's pretty much the only soundbar from a well-known brand in this price range with real upfiring speakers.
+This LG SN7CY review looks at a Dolby Atmos soundbar that's exciting because it's just so affordable.
+It cost under £400 at launch, yet still offers a five-speaker design (including two up-firing drivers) and decoding of Dolby Atmos and DTS:X soundtracks – that is a hell of an aggressive price.
+And you can now find it for majorly cheaper than that!
+It's pretty much the only soundbar from a well-known brand in its price range with real up-firing speakers.

 It’s also another co-production with high-end British audio brand, Meridian, so there's no lack of expertise going into this.

-With so much shared DNA between the £1,499 SN11RG and the SN7CY at a fraction of the price, surely the cheaper model has to be another winner… well, let's dig in.
+With so much shared DNA between the expensive LG SN11RG and the SN7CY at a fraction of the price, surely the cheaper model has to be another winner… well, let's dig in.

 - Meet the best TVs available in 2020